← Home

 Support this project

-If you run into a bug or unexpected behavior, please open an issue on GitHub and include your macOS version, Tock version, and any relevant details.
+If you run into an unexpected behavior or have an idea for improvement, please open an issue on GitHub and include your macOS version, Tock version, and any relevant details.